Blankeeir/coinbase_hft/README.md

 Orders are first posted passively at the top of book.
 If passive fills lag beyond the latency budget (defaults to 200 ms), they are converted to IOC aggressions.

+---
+**DISCLAIMER** This codebase is educational and shipped *as‑is*.
+Run it on a paper account and understand the risks before deploying real capital.

+---
+**Very Important Updates for Next Steps**
+Next steps & suggestions
+Feature-engineering – add short-term volatility, trade-imbalance, VWAP distance, and Hawkes-based OFI forecasts for richer inputs.

+Risk controls – plug your internal position limits & kill-switches into execution.py.

+** Correct any issues occurred

+comprehensive references for hft strategy:

+strategy need to be further improved
 ## Components

 - **FIX Client**: Handles connectivity to Coinbase International Exchange using FIX 5.0 SP2 protocol